-Militarism and arrogance, nurtured by capitalist expansion in the centuries of campaigns to expel Indigenous people from their lands and enforce a genocidal system of slavery, were now utilized to justify imperialist expansion.
+Militarism and racist arrogance, in the centuries of campaigns to expel Indigenous people from their lands and enforce a genocidal system, were now utilized to justify imperialist expansion.
 The use of brutal force against people in the invaded lands was justified as “divine will” or “manifest destiny.”

 With mounting tensions between Washington and Madrid, the U.S. Navy targeted and harassed any vessel flying the Spanish flag in the open sea.
 U.S. Navy warships were instructed to stop Spanish freighters, carry out searches, and in many cases seize the cargo.
 This was despite the fact that a state of war did not yet exist.

 Spain was a crumbling feudal power facing severe internal political strife.
 It no longer had the empire status that it enjoyed centuries ago.
-The Spanish government was not in a position to engage in hostilities with any country—especially the United States, which was demonstrating its industrial might and was obviously eager to test its military ability.
+The Spanish government was not in a position to engage in hostilities with any country — especially the United States, which was demonstrating its industrial might and was eager to test its military ability.

 A PRETEXT FOR WAR

-On the evening of Feb.
-15, 1898, the battleship USS Maine exploded while docked in the harbor of Havana, Cuba.
-While 266 sailors were killed as they slept in their quarters, the ship’s captain and his close officers were not harmed.
+On the evening of February 15, 1898, the battleship USS Maine exploded while docked in the harbor of Havana, Cuba.
+While 266 sailors were killed as they slept in their quarters the ship’s captain and his close officers were not harmed.
 None of the officers were on board.

 Despite Spain’s repeated diplomatic efforts and willingness to compensate for the loss of life and the destroyed ship, the U.S. government exploited the situation as a perfect excuse for war.

-On April 25, 1898, President William McKinley, with the consent of the U.S. Congress, made his infamous declaration of war against Spain.
+On April 25, 1898, the notorious U.S. President William McKinley, with the consent of the U.S. Congress, made his infamous declaration of war against Spain.
 The United States would now be recognized as a world imperialist power.

 The military campaigns that followed impacted the lives of millions of people in the Philippines, Guam, Cuba and Puerto Rico.
 They were now to become subjects of a new colonial oppressor.

-As the U.S. Army marched through the mountains of Puerto Rico, they encountered peasants who had been forewarned of the invasion’s brutality.
-These mountain people, armed solely with machetes, valiantly attacked the U.S. soldiers.
-The peasants who were captured by the invaders were often bound to trees and shot.
+As the U.S. Army marched through the mountains, they encountered peasants who had been forewarned of the invasion’s brutality.
+These mountain people (Jibaros), armed solely with machetes, valiantly attacked the U.S. soldiers.
+The peasants who were captured by the invading forces were often bound to trees and shot by firing squad.

 The list of U.S. military invasions continued throughout the 20th century.
-With hundreds of military bases around the world today, U.S. military interventions are a constant feature of world affairs.
+With hundreds of military bases and interventions around the world it became a constant feature of world affairs to the present day.

 CONTINUED ANTI-COLONIAL STRUGGLE